grantwill74/grantwill74.github.io/index.md

 # Teaching Experience

-* Taught Object Oriented Design during the Spring 2019 semester as a full instructor.
-Received a perfect 5.0 student evaluation for "This Instructor is an Effective Teacher" out of 52 students evaluating (85 class enrollment)
+* Taught **CSC 3380, Object Oriented Design** during the Spring 2019 semester as a full instructor.
+Received a perfect **5.0 student evaluation** for overall feedback item: "This Instructor is an Effective Teacher" out of 52 students evaluating (85 student enrollment for class)
 * Taught Object Oriented Design during the Spring 2018 semester as a full instructor.
+(85 students)
 * TA experience (grading, student help, and occasional lectures):
 	* CSC 1240 Programming for Engineers (T.A.)
 	* CSC 1350 Introduction to Programming (T.A.)